cyber-veerjot/Cybersecurity-Portfolio-2026/Part1_Activities/evidence/A1/README.md

 - Key Cards to enter in the rooms used by staff and students
 - Picture of Security numbers for any emergency taken in the law library
 - Alarm system install in the university
+- Security guards on the campus https://www.uwa.edu.au/about/campus-services/security-and-emergencies/security-services
-The detailed explanation is in the Activities.md
+### The detailed explanation is in the Activities.md